Officials Disagree On Puerto Rico Power Restoration Timeline

 "If we don't re-establish power and other basic services, the damage to our economy will be even greater," said Puerto Rico's public affairs secretary, Ramon Rosario.
 "We cannot allow that, and we have established clear goals."

-The difference in estimates came two days after the state-owned utility canceled a heavily scrutinized $300 million contract awarded to Whitefish Energy Holdings.
-The Montana-based company is located in the hometown of U.S. Interior Secretary Ryan Zinke and had only two-full time employees before the storm hit.
+The difference in estimates came two days after the state-owned utility cancelled a heavily scrutinised £225 million contract awarded to Whitefish Energy Holdings.
+The Montana-based company is located in the hometown of US Interior Secretary Ryan Zinke and had only two-full time employees before the storm hit.
 Crews subcontracted by Whitefish will finish their projects before November 30, officials said.

 Ramos continued to praise Whitefish despite local and federal audits of the contract.
 "They've performed very well," he said.